jxxparker/UdaPyt/Bash/notes/main.md

 - passwd
 - stdin: This option is used to indicate that passwd should read the new password from standard input, which can be a pipe.

+- ne vs !=
+    - ne: is used for integer comparison
+    != : is used for string comparison.

+echo "${?}" = exit status